 - Jean de Loisy, assisted by Sandra Adam-Couralet

 - Nanette Jacomijn Snoep, Head of the History collections at the musée du quai Branly

 - Bertrand Hell, Professor of Ethnology at the University of Franche-Comté

 Some of the works exhibited may be unsuitable for viewing by sensitive or younger visitors.

 In most cultures, traditions depict opposing forces that compete for power over the universe, organise or disrupt social contracts, structure and deconstruct the individual, in a necessary and endless struggle.
 All order, including divine order, is fundamentally imperfect, limited and threatened with implosion.
 The awareness of chaos seems to be shared by all civilisation, as if disruptive forces were necessary to ensure the balance and continuity of the universe.

-The exhibition is designed in three main sections; imperfect order, the mastery of chaos and catharsis, and analyses the notion of chaos through different negotiation methods put in place to contain it.
+The exhibition is designed in three main sections; imperfect order, the mastery of chaos and catharsis and analyses the notion of chaos through different negotiation methods implemented to contain it.

 "Masters of Chaos" presents objects, costumes and representations from great anthropological collections but also the works of contemporary artists such as Annette Messager, Jean-Michel Alberola and Thomas Hirschhorn.

 En parallèle à l'exposition, découvrez notre websérie autour des "Maîtres du désordre" : des rencontres avec quatre artistes exposés, des interviews du commissaire et du conseiller scientifique, les présentations de la scénographie et de l'espace "Paroles d'initiés".

 Bande annonce de l'exposition